“A lot of us have a perception of what our limits are.

 When it’s personal it’s a different story

 Every day I run I am grateful that I can.
 Grateful for my health, the lovely weather and beautiful nature, and to have the time and freedom.
-Although it feels natural to enjoy the outdoors, it’s not self-evident.
+Although it feels natural to run and enjoy the outdoors, it’s not self-evident.

 That’s what I remind myself of when I have to dig deep.
 It’s what keeps me going when I feel like giving up: